Kohl’s (NYSE:KSS) Releases FY 2022 Earnings Guidance

-Kohl’s (NYSE:KSS – Get Rating) last posted its quarterly earnings data on Thursday, May 19th.
-The company reported $0.11 earnings per share for the quarter, missing the consensus estimate of $0.70 by ($0.59).
-The company had revenue of $3.72 billion during the quarter, compared to analyst estimates of $3.69 billion.
-Kohl’s had a net margin of 4.87% and a return on equity of 19.47%.
-The company’s revenue was down 4.4% compared to the same quarter last year.
-During the same quarter in the previous year, the business posted $1.05 EPS.
-On average, equities analysts anticipate that Kohl’s will post 6.83 earnings per share for the current year.
+Kohl’s (NYSE:KSS – Get Rating) last released its quarterly earnings results on Thursday, May 19th.
+The company reported $0.11 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.70 by ($0.59).
+The company had revenue of $3.72 billion for the quarter, compared to the consensus estimate of $3.69 billion.
+Kohl’s had a return on equity of 19.47% and a net margin of 4.87%.
+The business’s revenue was down 4.4% compared to the same quarter last year.
+During the same quarter last year, the company posted $1.05 EPS.
+As a group, equities analysts forecast that Kohl’s will post 6.83 earnings per share for the current fiscal year.

-Several equities research analysts have weighed in on the stock.
-Bank of America assumed coverage on shares of Kohl’s in a research report on Wednesday, March 9th.
-They issued a neutral rating and a $60.00 price objective for the company.
-Robert W. Baird lowered their price target on shares of Kohl’s from $66.00 to $60.00 and set an outperform rating for the company in a research report on Friday.
-Telsey Advisory Group lowered their price target on shares of Kohl’s from $60.00 to $55.00 and set a market perform rating for the company in a research report on Friday.
-Deutsche Bank Aktiengesellschaft lowered their price target on shares of Kohl’s from $85.00 to $68.00 in a research report on Friday.
-Finally, Cowen lowered their price target on shares of Kohl’s from $75.00 to $60.00 in a research report on Friday.
-Two analysts have rated the stock with a sell rating, six have given a hold rating and nine have given a buy rating to the company’s stock.
-According to MarketBeat, Kohl’s presently has an average rating of Hold and a consensus target price of $56.93.
+Several equities analysts recently weighed in on KSS shares.
+Robert W. Baird cut their price objective on Kohl’s from $66.00 to $60.00 and set an outperform rating for the company in a research report on Friday, May 20th.
+Citigroup cut Kohl’s from a buy rating to a neutral rating and cut their price objective for the stock from $55.00 to $39.00 in a research report on Monday.
+StockNews.com cut Kohl’s from a buy rating to a hold rating in a research report on Monday.
+Telsey Advisory Group cut their price objective on Kohl’s from $60.00 to $55.00 and set a market perform rating for the company in a research report on Friday, May 20th.
+Finally, Deutsche Bank Aktiengesellschaft cut their price objective on Kohl’s from $85.00 to $68.00 in a research report on Friday, May 20th.
+Two investment analysts have rated the stock with a sell rating, eight have issued a hold rating and seven have given a buy rating to the company.
+Based on data from MarketBeat.com, Kohl’s presently has a consensus rating of Hold and a consensus price target of $55.87.

-A number of institutional investors and hedge funds have recently made changes to their positions in KSS.
-Ontario Teachers Pension Plan Board lifted its position in shares of Kohl’s by 171.6% in the first quarter.
-Ontario Teachers Pension Plan Board now owns 33,187 shares of the company’s stock worth $2,006,000 after purchasing an additional 20,969 shares in the last quarter.
+Several hedge funds have recently added to or reduced their stakes in the company.
+Ontario Teachers Pension Plan Board lifted its stake in shares of Kohl’s by 171.6% in the 1st quarter.
+Ontario Teachers Pension Plan Board now owns 33,187 shares of the company’s stock valued at $2,006,000 after purchasing an additional 20,969 shares during the period.
 Blair William & Co.
-IL lifted its position in shares of Kohl’s by 1.8% in the first quarter.
+IL lifted its stake in shares of Kohl’s by 1.8% in the 1st quarter.
 Blair William & Co.
-IL now owns 28,668 shares of the company’s stock worth $1,733,000 after purchasing an additional 502 shares in the last quarter.
-Point72 Hong Kong Ltd bought a new stake in shares of Kohl’s in the first quarter worth $1,336,000.
-Metropolitan Life Insurance Co NY lifted its position in shares of Kohl’s by 5.9% in the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 26,912 shares of the company’s stock worth $1,329,000 after purchasing an additional 1,494 shares in the last quarter.
-Finally, Natixis Advisors L.P. bought a new stake in shares of Kohl’s in the first quarter worth $1,183,000.
-92.72% of the stock is currently owned by hedge funds and other institutional investors.
+IL now owns 28,668 shares of the company’s stock valued at $1,733,000 after purchasing an additional 502 shares during the period.
+Point72 Hong Kong Ltd acquired a new position in shares of Kohl’s in the 1st quarter valued at $1,336,000.
+Metropolitan Life Insurance Co NY raised its stake in Kohl’s by 5.9% during the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 26,912 shares of the company’s stock worth $1,329,000 after buying an additional 1,494 shares during the period.
+Finally, Natixis Advisors L.P. acquired a new stake in Kohl’s during the 1st quarter worth $1,183,000.
+Institutional investors own 92.72% of the company’s stock.

 Kohl’s Company Profile (Get Rating)